dorcas25sg/data-dino-skill/README.md

 ---

-## Contributing

-Found a data pattern that needs a new dinosaur?
-Open an issue or submit a PR with your proposed addition to the character dictionary.
-The Mesozoic era is large — there's room for more specimens.

----

 ## License

 MIT — free to use, share, and remix.
 Just don't cause a **mass extinction event** with it.